sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 - **Prerequisite fields**: `["second\\.broker\\.name"]`
 - **Condition**: `{"match":[{"var":"second\\.broker\\.email.value"},"^\\S+\\@\\S+$"]}`

-Notes:  If there's contact information for a second broker (i.e., `second.broker.name` is not null), then uses a Sensible operation (`match`) to test that the second broker's email matches a regular expression.
+**Notes**:  If there's contact information for a second broker (i.e., `second.broker.name` is not null), then uses a Sensible operation (`match`) to test that the second broker's email matches a regular expression.
 Otherwise, skips this condition.

 Validation 4
 ----